Fray: Art and Textile Politics

 Get Directions Add to Calendar 24/11/2017 6:00 pm 24/11/2017 7:30 pm 36 Fray: Art and Textile Politics Event at The Courtauld Kenneth Clark Lecture Theatre, The Courtauld Institute of Art, Somerset House, Strand, London WC2R 0RN Courtauld email@example.com false DD/MM/YYYY

 - Julia Bryan-Wilson: professor of modern and contemporary art and director of the Arts Research Center at UC Berkeley

-- Helena Reckitt: Reader in Curating at Goldsmiths College, London
+- Helena Reckitt: Reader in Curating, Department of Art, at Goldsmiths, University of London

-- Jo Applin: The Courtauld Institute of Art
+- Dr Jo Applin: The Courtauld Institute of Art

 Julia Bryan-Wilson is professor of modern and contemporary art and director of the Arts Research Center at UC Berkeley.
 A scholar and a critic, Bryan-Wilson has written articles that have appeared in Afterall, Art Bulletin, Art Journal, Artforum, Bookforum, Camera Obscura, differences, Frieze, Grey Room, October, Parkett, the Journal of Modern Craft, Oxford Art Journal, TDR: The Drama Review, and many other venues.
 Bryan-Wilson is the author of Art Workers: Radical Practice in the Vietnam War Era and, with Glenn Adamson, Art in the Making: Artists and Their Materials from the Studio to Crowdsourcing.